Treen: Burl treen

 In North America, Native Americans carved tree burls into durable wooden objects with uniquely marbled grain.
 Burls were rare in Europe because the old-growth forests where they are commonly found had largely been logged out of existence.
 Burl treen was found in Europe occasionally, particularly in objects intended for celebration or the upper class, but was not in wide-scale use.

 In contrast, burls were widely available in the virgin forests of North America.
 Native Americans worked these burls into domestic objects like bowls and ladles with tools such as stone blades, hot coals, and beaver teeth.
-Native Americans traded these wooden items with European colonists, who later learned to harvest burl and carve them into treen in the style of their home countries.
+Native Americans traded these wooden items with European colonists, who later learned to harvest burls and carve them into treen in the style of their home countries.
 Burl treen is considered an indigenous North American craft, and examples are found in museums and private collections of Americana.

 The snarled and interlaced grain of a burl makes the resulting objects stronger and less likely to split.
 They were strong enough to be passed down over generations.
 A variety of trees produce burls, but almost all North American burl treen (upwards of ninety percent) is made from black ash.
 Another five percent is made from maple, with other woods such as cherry wood, white cedar, oak, and birch making up the remainder.
 Woodworker Michael Combs has speculated that black ash burl was favored because it is easy to work on a lathe.